 Through TFA, a local Post can call upon the National Organization for cash assistance to help maintain the basic needs of veterans' children.
 The TFA fund has been used to assist families in meeting the costs of shelter, food, utilities and health expense items when the parents are unable to do so, thereby keeping the child, or children, in a more stable home evironment.

-TFA (Temporary Financial Assistance) application forms may be obtained at the Post or via the internet below.
-Once complete contact your Post Service Officer, TFA Post Representative or contact the Department for instructions.
+TFA (Temporary Financial Assistance) application forms may be obtained at a local Legion Post or via the link below.
+Once complete contact your Post Service Officer, TFA Post Representative or contact the Department of Kentucky headquarters for instructions.